AllTheCodeThatVictorWroteInBali/beverly/docs/src/components/input.md

 - invalid
 - disabled

 Use a visible validation hint and keep field errors close to the relevant control.
+A field without clear guidance can create friction even if the control itself is technically editable.

 ## Accessibility

 Associate each input with a visible label, keep focus order logical, and ensure the control remains operable with a keyboard and screen reader.
+Error state should also be clear and actionable, not only indicated through an unlabeled color change.